Second city of the United Kingdom: Ministerial statements

-However, in 2007, Phil Woolas MP for the constituency of Oldham East and Saddleworth, former Minister of State for the Environment, appeared to concede the second city title to Birmingham, remarking: "And, of course, I, and colleagues in Manchester, am pleased to see its very sensible plans to relocate to Manchester – Britain's third city."
+However, in 2007, Phil Woolas MP for the constituency of Oldham East and Saddleworth, former Minister of State for the Environment, appeared to concede the second city title to Birmingham, jokingly remarking: "And, of course, I, and colleagues in Manchester, am pleased to see its very sensible plans to relocate to Manchester – Britain's third city."

-Most recently, MP for Solihull, Julian Knight conceded that people see Manchester as England's second city but argued that "Birmingham is bigger, more diverse and frankly a more interesting place to be."
+In 2021, Julian Knight, MP for Solihull, said that although people see Manchester as England's second city, "Birmingham is bigger, more diverse and frankly a more interesting place to be."
 He suggested that the Birmingham 2022 Commonwealth Games would cement Birmingham's place as England's second city.